trizkynoviandy/sms-spam-classifier/README.md

 # SMS Spam Classification

-This project is a Python implementation of an SMS spam classification system.
-The goal is to build a model that can accurately classify SMS as either spam or not spam.

-The project uses the scikit-learn library to train and evaluate the model.
+This is a machine learning project for classifying SMS messages as spam or non-spam.
+The project uses two different vectorization techniques: CountVectorizer and TF-IDF Vectorizer, and compares their performance using K-Nearest Neighbors (KNN) classifier.

 ## Dataset
 The dataset can be obtained from [here](https://github.com/SmallLion/Python-Projects/blob/main/Spam-detection/spam.csv),